 1. Keeping the Car a Key Player in the Photo

 The location and background should not distract from the car, but set it up as the center of the image.
 If the photographer decides to include other objects in the photo, they should not pull attention away from the car.
-Every aspect of the photo must complement the car’s color, shape, and features.
+Every aspect of the shot must complement the car’s color, shape, and features.

 2. The Ability to Capture Fast Moving Vehicles

-A successful motion shot will demonstrate what the subject represents, whether that’s safety, luxury, speed, or another quality.
+A successful motion shot will demonstrate what the subject represents, whether that’s safety, luxury, or another quality.

 3. Be an Editing Expert

 Editing takes longer in this type of photography than in other types of photography, which means you must have skill with a camera and also with the computer.
-Knowledge of post-production processes is crucial for maximizing the effectiveness of your photos, as is spending a significant amount of time editing them.
+Knowledge of post-production processes is crucial for maximizing the effectiveness of your car photos, as is spending a significant amount of time editing them.

 You can take steps to reduce editing time during your shoot by ensuring you set up each photo how you want it and that every image conveys the central purpose of the shoot.

 Location is critical in all photography, including automotive.
 Take your time to choose a background that can add interest, set the mood, and enhance the subject and its attributes without distracting from it.